Go Lisbon City, Tourist & Hotels Guide

 A statue of Zarco now stands in the center of FUNCHAL, the capital of Madeira.

 Its cathedral dates from the early days of its colonization, completed in 1514 with choir stalls depicting saints, prophets and apostles in 16th century costume.
 Nearby are the outstanding Botanical Gardens, displaying plants from all over the world.
-By Praça do Municipio, the attractive main square, is the Sacred Art Museum, displaying religious art, Flemish paintings, and sculptures.

 Looking down on the island's capital is MONTE, from where it is possible to take a famous toboggan ride, a kind of wicker sofa attached to wooden runners that is guided down steep lanes by a pair of drivers wearing boaters and white flannels, reaching Funchal in 20 minutes.
 This unique form of transport was invented by an English resident looking for a speedy way to get down to his office from his mansion, and is similar to the toboggan runs once used in the island to slide farm produce to the harbors below.